daronphang/coding_resources/javascript/angular/rxjs/observables.md

 1) onNext: Function to invoke for each element in observable sequence.
 2) onError: Function to invoke upon exceptional termination.
 3) onCompleted: Function to invoke upon graceful termination.

+## Unsubscribe:
+When navigating somewhere else, Angular will destroy the component; need to unsubscribe to prevent memory leak.